Brian A. Skiff

 Brian A. Skiff is an American astronomer noted for discovering numerous asteroids and a number of comets including the periodic comets 114P/Wiseman–Skiff (with Jennifer Wiseman) and 140P/Bowell–Skiff (with Edward Bowell).
+He is also known for his photometry work on Sun-like stars and on the rotational light curves of asteroids.

 Biography

-Skiff received his BS from Northern Arizona University in 1977 and has worked as an astronomer at Lowell Observatory since 1976.
+Skiff received his BS from Northern Arizona University in 1977 and has worked as a research astronomer at Lowell Observatory since 1976.
+Beyond research, he participates in public outreach and can often be found engaging with guests of the observatory.